-Formal status reports will be submitted on a Monthly basis on the portal for compilation to an overall thread and initiative status.
-These reports will be due by the sixth (6th) of the month or the first Monday thereafter.
-Two kinds of status reports are required (report templates will be provided):
+- □ Formal status reports will be submitted on a Monthly basis on the portal for compilation to an overall thread and initiative status. - \Box Due by the sixth (6th) of each month or the first Monday thereafter.

+Two kinds of status reports are required (report templates will be provided on the project portal):